Are hippies just people?

 And his weight didn’t make him a social outcast in high school either.
 “I always had good friends.
 And girls liked me.
 When a guy weighs 350 pounds in high school a girl feels safe.”

 But none of his girl friends ever got serious about him, he said.
-“I was always a teddy-bear boyfriend” but never a serious boyfriend.
+“I was always a teddy-bear boyfriend” but never a serious romantic partner.

 His weight increased in university.
 “You know how kids gain the freshman five pounds, well I gained the freshman 50 pounds.”